Email:project.dept@pipe-engineering.com

 7 Comprehensive Application and Recommendations

-Through the complementary advantages and synergistic application of materials such as welded/SMLS pipes, BW fittings, forged flanges, forged fittings, GARLOCK gaskets, and ductile iron fittings, the Julius Nyerere Hydropower Project (JNHPP) has built a safe, efficient, reliable, and economical piping system.
-This lays a solid foundation for the long-term stable operation of this significant hydropower station and provides valuable material selection and integration experience for future large-scale hydropower projects.
+Through the synergistic integration of welded/SMLS pipes, BW fittings, forged flanges and fittings, GARLOCK gaskets, and ductile iron fittings, the Julius Nyerere Hydropower Project has established a safe, efficient, and cost-effective piping system—laying a solid foundation for long-term stability and providing valuable experience for future large-scale hydropower developments.

 Email